seansfkelley/react-drinks/README.md

 ### Almost-mixable drinks

 If you've ever gotten that sneaking suspicion that you were one cheap mixer away from making a whole bunch of drinks, you were probably right.
-The Shopping List feature calls out anything you can't _yet_ mix, so you can figure out what to grab at the corner shop.
+Things that are only one or two ingredients away will still come up and call out what they're missing so you can decide what to get at the corner store.

 ### Curated ingredient/recipe lists